bnx05/pydjango-techtest/README.md

 1. Implement these user stories:
   - As a user, I should be able to upload an image with multiple labels.
   - As a user, I should be able to list all uploaded images with their correct labels.

 2. Fix this bug:
   - As a user, I should be able to indicate labels for an image without needing to provide the confidence.

 3. Create at least one UI test and one API test.

+Comments have been provided inside `models.py` and `admin.py` to highlight the answers for tasks 1 and 2.

 Setup